apisec-inc/documentation/docs/ProjectDashboard.md

 #### **4.1.1.
 View Project Health Status, Scans & Activity**
 The 'Project Health Status' tile besides the pie charts shows the current status of the project.

 - **Evironment**: it tells the current enviornment project is configured on, the API host and port.
 By default the environment is "Master".
 User can directly edit the project environment by clicking on "Master".
-If anything in red is mentioned here that means user has missed something while 'Registering the API'.
-More details are given in chapter 4.2.1.
+If anything in red is mentioned here that means user has missed something while 'Registering the API'. (more details in chapter 4.2.1.)
 - **Credentials**: It tells the environment credentials the project is set up with.
-User can directly edit or configure them by clicking on 'Edit Cred'.
-More details are given in chapter 4.2.1.
+User can directly edit or configure them by clicking on 'Edit Cred'. (more details in chapter 4.2.1.)
 - **Playbook Health**: it tells that whether all the available 'Playbooks' are compatible with the Project Environment and ready for a 'Scan'.

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/172059538-9712ab03-19c2-47f6-bac2-3fa8adfbc34f.png"/>